DSA Roadmap for Placements: What Matters in 2026

 How to Approach Unseen Problems

-Every interview will throw at least one problem you have never seen before.
-That is the point — they are testing your problem-solving ability, not your memory.
+Every interview will throw at least one problem you've never seen before.
+That's the point — they're testing your problem-solving ability, not your memory.
+Accepting this fact makes it less scary.

 -

 Identify the input/output types.
 Array to number?
 String to string?
 Array to array?
-This narrows down the possible approaches.
+Narrows down possible approaches immediately.

 -

 Check the constraints.
 If n is at most 10^5, you need O(n log n) or better.
-If n is at most 20, brute force or backtracking works.
+If n is at most 20, brute force or backtracking works fine.
 If n is at most 10^3, O(n^2) is acceptable.
+Constraints are hints.
+Read them.

 -

 Try the brute force first.
-Even if it is too slow, writing out the brute force helps you understand the problem and often reveals optimization opportunities.
+Even if it's too slow, writing out the brute force helps you understand the problem and often reveals optimization opportunities you wouldn't have seen otherwise.

 -